cam1x/bsu-algorithms/README.md

-# BSU "Theory of Algorithms"
+# BSU FAMCS "Theory of Algorithms" course solutions

 Solutions to tasks from https://acm.bsu.by